-There are only four surviving plays from Aeschylus that are not included in the Oresteia trilogy.
-Each play is a part of a whole, that is, a part of a larger trilogy.
+There are only four surviving plays from Aeschylus aside from those included in the Oresteia trilogy.
+Each Aeschylean play is a part of a whole, that is, part of a larger and more complete trilogy.
 The Suppliant Maidens was once thought to be the earliest surviving Greek play in its totality, however that assertion is now being called into question.

-At any rate, The Suppliant Maidens (sometimes simply referred to as The Suppliants) is the part of a trilogy, the latter of which have not survived.
+At any rate, The Suppliant Maidens (sometimes simply referred to as The Suppliants) is part of a trilogy, the latter of which have not survived.
 It tells the story of daughters of Danaus (the Chorus) who fled Egypt for Argos for “abhorring impious marriage with Egypts’ sons” (9-10).
 They go to seek refuge from their father, Danaus.
-As is typical of a tragic play, the story begins en media res as shortly after the daughters arrive at their father’s home, the King of Argos, Pelasgus, appears asking why the barbarians are at hand.
-The daughters persuade The King that they must be allowed to stay, and The King persuades the Argives to fight against the Egyptians.
+As is typical of a tragic play, the story begins en media res.
+Shortly after the daughters arrive at their father’s home, the King of Argos, Pelasgus, appears asking why the barbarians are at hand.
+The daughters persuade the king that they must be allowed to stay, and the king persuades the Argives to fight against the Egyptians.
 The play ends on the eve of battle, as the Argives retreat behind their walls and fend off an Egyptian herald who brings a warning to return the daughters to Egypt.

 For this reading I used the Seth Bernardete translation as part of the David Grene and Richmond Lattimore edition.